DAsInDavid1/Surfs_Up/README.md

 One query I wish to further look into is the percipitation since no one will want ice cream or to surf during that time, and it seems a much bigger deterrent for those two activities then the temperature will be.

 Another query I would like to look into is wind speed.
-Wind can effect the waves and effect the "feels like" temperature outside. so even if it says 75&#176;f and sunny, with high win speeds it could feel like 68&#176;f and make no one want ice cream since it will feel to cold.
+Wind can effect the waves and effect the "feels like" temperature outside.
+So even if it says 75&#176;f and sunny, with high win speeds it could feel like 68&#176;f and make no one want ice cream since it will feel to cold.
+Or if there is not enough wind then less waves will happen and you will get less surfing customers.